Featured and Recent Publications

 • Matisoff, Daniel C., Marilyn A. Brown, and Snehal Kale.
 2022.
 “Modernizing the Energy Infrastructure at Federal Facilities: Should Utilities Play a Bigger Role?”
 Electricity Journal, Volume 34 (2), March. https://doi.org/10.1016/j.tej.2022.107078

 Federal facilities have increasingly used performance contracting tFlow of fundso finance energy efficiency measures.
 Utility Energy Performance Contracts (UESCs) have received less attention despite having similar goals and processes as Energy Savings Performance Contracts (ESPCs).
 Indeed, UESCs have historically received only 1/10th of the funding of ESPCs.
 This paper provides a comparison between the two performance contracting models and concludes that federal agencies should explore UESCs, where possible, as a potentially more cost-effective way to achieve energy savings.
-See the Georgia Tech Working Paper here.
+See the Georgia Tech Working Paper.

 • Favero, A., Mendelsohn, R., Sohngen, B., & Stocker, B. (2021).
 Assessing the long-term interactions of climate change and timber markets on forest land and carbon storageEnvironmental Research Letters16(1), 014051.